-- This course is taught under the assumption that each student has the use of a graphing calculator. - I recommend a TI 83 or 84 series calculator. - TI-Nspires and Casios are NOT recommended unless you are an expert at using them, as the instructor will be of little help.
+- This course is taught under the assumption that each student owns a graphing calculator. - I recommend a TI 84 series calculator. - TI-Nspires are NOT recommended unless you are an expert at using them, as the instructor will be of little help.